Home » Parent PLUS Loans

 Mistake #3: Not resolving issues caused by the servicer

-Sometimes we see loan servicers send back loan consolidation confirmations that have mistakes on the servicer's end.
-Therefore, you need to pay close attention to the details included on the confirmation.
-Make sure the confirmation shows the exact loans you want included versus any that you do not want included.
+Sometimes, we see loan servicers send back loan consolidation confirmations with mistakes on the servicer's end.
+Therefore, you need to pay close attention to the details included in the confirmation.
+Make sure the confirmation shows the exact loans you want to be included versus any that you do not want to be included.
 Immediately contact them if you see a mistake.

 Other common issues with double consolidation